AFCON hits and misses: Vincent Aboubakar leading Cameroon but Mohamed Salah experiment backfires

 Nine of the 12 games in round one across the six groups at AFCON ended in 1-0 wins!
 I'd like to attribute that to the fact that there were so many cancelled friendlies in the build-up to the tournament.

-Teams had less than a week to prepare for the competition because CAF entered into an agreement with European clubs and associations to release players only after January 3.
+Teams had less than a week to prepare for the competition because CAF entered into an agreement with the European Club Association to release players only after January 3.

 That hampered the preparations of so many teams that have their players based in Europe.
 A team like Senegal have all of their players based in Europe.